jan-pfr/sem-group8/use-cases/Use-Case-1.md

 ### Preconditions

-We know the population of countries in the world, continent and region.
-Database contains current population data.
+Database contains current population data for the world, continent and region.

 ### Success End Condition

-A report is available to provide.
+A report for population in the world, continent and region has been created.

 ### Failed End Condition